Josephinesept/My-Kitchen/README.txt

-JOSEPHINE'S KITCHEN — VERSION 5.1
+JOSEPHINE'S KITCHEN — VERSION 5.x

+USE
+- Track ingredients needed for weekly shops based on planned meals
+- Choose from commonly made meals to build weekly meal plans, which auto generation available.

 FILES
 - index.html: the complete app, with all meal data embedded so it works by itself.